-This course focuses on the care of adult patients with acute/complex medical/surgical health problems.
-Emphasis is placed on helping patients and their families cope with alterations in body functions.
-Concepts of pharmacology, nutrition, health promotion and education, cultural sensitivity, informatics, quality improvement, leadership and professionalism will be integrated throughout the course.
-Teamwork and collaboration utilizing evidence based practice is emphasized.
-Clinical experiences provide the student an opportunity to apply theoretical concepts and implement safe care to clients and selected groups in a variety of settings.
+This course focuses on the care of adult patients with complex medical-surgical health alterations.
+Emphasis is placed on performing comprehensive health assessments and using clinical judgment incorporating evidence-based practice to provide patient-centered, culturally sensitive care.
+Concepts of pharmacology, health equity, pathophysiology, nutrition, health promotion, and quality improvement will be integrated.
+Teamwork and collaboration, using leadership, professionalism, and appropriate communication skills are emphasized.
+Utilizing evidence based practice is emphasized.
+Clinical experiences provide the student an opportunity to apply theoretical concepts and implement safe care for patients in a variety of settings.
 (F)